Jacob Stallings Preview, Player Props: Marlins vs. Pirates

-The Miami Marlins, including Jacob Stallings (.182 on-base percentage in past 10 games, 97 points below season-long percentage), battle starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Friday at 6:35 PM ET.
+Jacob Stallings -- with an on-base percentage of .219 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Quinn Priester on the hill, on September 30 at 6:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his most recent game he had a one-hit performance (1-for-2) against the Pirates.

 Sportsbook Promo Codes